GoogleCloudPlatform/media-search-solution/README.md

 ```

 To resolve this, wait for the buffer to clear (this can take up to 90 minutes) before re-running the script.
 For more details, see [BigQuery DML Limitations](https://cloud.google.com/bigquery/docs/data-manipulation-language#limitations).

+## 6. Re-running Media Analysis

+There are several scenarios where a re-run of media analysis is necessary:
+* **Prompt Updates:** Merely updating the .env.toml file will not automatically trigger a re-evaluation of existing media files.
+* **Model Version Changes:** As the Gemini model evolves with Google's ongoing improvements, users may opt to re-process media files to leverage the latest model capabilities.

+**Steps:**
+1. Identify all media files requiring re-analysis.
+2. Execute the "Cleaning up a media file" steps detailed in Section 5.
+This action will purge:
+    - Files residing in both the "High-res" and "Low-res" buckets.
+    - Associated media file records from the BigQuery data table.
+3. Re-upload the original media file to the "High-res" bucket.
+This action will initiate analysis using the most current prompt.